RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 -  `What is HIP-Clang? <#what-is-hip-clang>`__
 -  `Why use HIP rather than supporting CUDA directly? <#why-use-hip-rather-than-supporting-cuda-directly>`__
--  `Can I develop HIP code on an Nvidia CUDA platform? <#can-i-develop-hip-code-on-an-nvidia-cuda-platform>`__
+-  `Can I develop HIP code on Nvidia CUDA platform? <#can-i-develop-hip-code-on-nvidia-cuda-platform>`__
 -  `Can I develop HIP code on an AMD HIP-Clang platform? <#can-i-develop-hip-code-on-an-amd-hip-clang-platform>`__
--  `How to use HIP-Clang to build HIP programs instead of HCC? <#how-to-use-hip-clang-to-build-hip-programs-instead-of-hcc>`__
+-  `How to use HIP-Clang to build HIP programs? <#how-to-use-hip-clang-to-build-hip-programs>`__
 -  `What is ROCclr? <#what-is-rocclr>`__
 -  `Can a HIP binary run on both AMD and Nvidia platforms? <#can-a-hip-binary-run-on-both-amd-and-nvidia-platforms>`__
--  `On HIP-Clang, can I link HIP code with host code compiled with another compiler such as gcc, icc, or clang? <#on-HIP-Clang-can-i-link-hip-code-with-host-code-compiled-with-another-compiler-such-as-gcc-icc-or-clang->`__
+-  `Can I link HIP code with host code compiled with another compiler on HIP-Clang? <#Can-i-link-hip-code-with-host-code-compiled-with-another-compiler-on-HIP-Clang?>`__
 -  `HIP detected my platform (hip-clang vs nvcc) incorrectly - what should I do? <#hip-detected-my-platform-hip-clang-vs-nvcc-incorrectly---what-should-i-do>`__